leanthebean/passkey_prf_playground/README.md

 ## What is PRF?

-The PRF (Pseudo-Random Function) extension is a WebAuthn extension that allows passkeys to generate deterministic cryptographic keys from user-provided salt values.
+The PRF (Pseudo-Random Function) extension is a WebAuthn extension that allows passkeys to generate deterministic cryptographic keys from provided salt values.
 This enables secure key derivation scenarios, such as:

 - **Client-side encryption/decryption**: Generate encryption keys without storing them
-- **Deterministic key generation**: Same salt + same passkey = same derived key
+- **Deterministic key generation**: Same salt + same passkey = same derived key pair
-- **Zero-knowledge encryption**: Encrypt data that only the passkey holder can decrypt
+- **Asymmetric encryption**: Encrypt data that only the passkey holder can decrypt
-- **Password-less key derivation**: Replace traditional password-based key derivation

 ## Current Support Status